Code-Institute-Submissions/ecommerce-pp5-2/README.md

 ### Blog

 The blog, on the other hand, serves as a platform for more in-depth content, including wine pairing guides and interviews with vineyard owners.
-Together, these platcforms not only attract new customers but also build a community of wine enthusiasts.
+Together, these platforms not only attract new customers but also build a community of wine enthusiasts.

 A wine blog can be used to populate other marketing channels, such as Facebook and Instagram, with engaging and informative content.
 Additionally, Google places higher ranking on authoritative sources, so a regularly updated blog can assist the overall business with SEO rankings.